 Occupying the first floor of the north wing in the new Clinical and Translational Research Building (CTRB), the UF CRC has a significantly expanded outpatient research facility with 14 exam rooms, 2 procedure rooms and 8 infusion bays plus reception, consenting, phlebotomy, sample processing and lab areas.
 The new space has adult and pediatric waiting areas and office space for research teams to utilize, as well as an on-site investigational pharmacy and metabolic kitchen.
-The CTRB has on-site parking for research participants and a stop on the UF Health shuttle.
+The CTRB has on-site parking for research participants and is accessible by request on the UF Health shuttle.
 The UF CRC is able to accommodate uncomplicated overnight stays in the CTRB and has access to three beds for inpatient research in unit 42 of UF Health Shands Hospital.
 The UF CRC has a treadmill, exercise bike, Bod Pod, pulmonary function and pain testing research equipment.

 Nursing services include clinical trial coordination, phlebotomy, serial blood collection, monitoring of vital signs, height and weight measurements, specimen collection including pharmacokinetic sampling, assistance with procedures, body composition testing, basal metabolic rate testing, EKG testing, exercise testing, medication administration including investigational medications and infusions, and physician order set and worksheet development.
 Investigators can also utilize their own nurses and coordinators in the new CTRB facility.